hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/Tooling/Regular-Expressions.md

 | `{,5}`  | $n <= 5$      |
 | `{1,4}` | $1 <= n <= 4$ |

 *Note:* By default, a *RegEx* engine is *greedy*.
-This means, it will attempt to match as many occurences as possible.
+This means, it will attempt to match as many occurrences as possible.
 To force it to be *lazy*, succeed any occurrence specifier with `?`.
 ### *Starts with, Ends with*
 ---
 To assert that a pattern must exist at,